ConcealNetwork/conceal-xbot/README.md

 ## pools

-This are commands that enable the user to see pools info.
+These are commands that enable the user to see pools info.
 Click on the command to see how to use it.

 | Command  | Description |
 | ------------- | ------------- |